 - Because it offers high resistance to moisture, it works well in areas with higher humidity, such as bathrooms, kitchens and laundry rooms, as well as high-traffic spaces like doors and utility rooms.

-- While easier to clean than other finishes, semi-gloss will show most blemishes on walls and ceilings.
+- While easier to clean and more durable than some other finishes, semi-gloss will show most blemishes on walls and ceilings.

 - White and off-white paints in semi-gloss give rooms a brighter appearance than whites in other finishes.